EU4Energy Annual Regional Visibility Campaign 2023

 Most of these communication activities are meant to continue until the end of the programme in 2024.

 Regional Training for High-level Officials of the Energy Sector

-The Council of European Energy Regulators (CEER), on behalf of the European Union’s EU4Energy Phase II Programme – Promoting the Clean Energy Transition in the Eastern Partnership Countries has welcomed high-level energy professionals on March 13-14, 2023 to Brussels for a capacity-strengthening course that focused on the clean energy transition.
-Over the two-day training, energy regulators and policymakers from relevant ministries learned and exchanged views about new challenges related to the implementation of the Clean Energy for All Europeans Package.
-They explored ways to accelerate cooperation within the region including by promoting the approximation of national legislations of EaP countries with European Union (EU) requirements.
+The Council of European Energy Regulators (CEER), on behalf of the European Union’s EU4Energy Phase II Programme – Promoting the Clean Energy Transition in the Eastern Partnership Countries, has held high-level energy professionals on March 13-14, 2023, to Brussels for a capacity-strengthening course that focused on the clean energy transition.
+Over the two-day training, energy regulators and policymakers from relevant ministries learned and exchanged views about new challenges in implementing the Clean Energy for All Europeans Package.
+They explored ways to accelerate cooperation within the region, including by promoting the approximation of national legislations of EaP countries with European Union (EU) requirements.

-The training sessions allowed for a detailed analysis of factors that influence public and regulatory policy debate.
-Participants also discussed the ways to adapt regulatory frameworks to changes in the sector while maintaining investment certainty.
+The training sessions allowed for a detailed analysis of factors influencing public and regulatory policy debate.
+Participants also discussed how to adapt regulatory frameworks to changes in the sector while maintaining investment certainty.

 Ozzy the Hamster is back for new adventures!
 This time, the well-known character must try to save his town from an inevitable future catastrophe caused by the irrational use of non-renewable energy sources.
 Exploring alternative green energy solutions, Ozzy and his friends manage to change their fate by disseminating knowledge and helping the population to change their habits.